compmeist/extract-font-awesome-names/README.md

 # extract-font-awesome-names
 parses the names in the font-awesome icons CSS file, Coldfusion version

-(can use as a backend webservice for your javascript)
+You can use as a backend webservice for your javascript (or just copy the array below)

 returns something like this (from 4.7):